 Managing a small business is not easier than managing a large business just because the word “small” is involved.
 Ultimately, you are still working with people, and people are an unpredictable variable of business.

 Effective business management is about more than finding success or pushing your employees to work harder.
 Effective business management is doing all of that with a crew of people who are fulfilled and content in their position with the company.

-There is no one “right” way to run a business, but there are a few universally “terrible” ways to manage.
+Whether you’re learning from the years of running your business or by taking an mba in strategy online, you know that there is no one “right” way to run a business, but there are a few universally “terrible” ways to manage.
 Take a second to read through a few helpful hints for small business management, and see how you can improve your management game.

 Communication skills are essential

 Communication should always be a priority.
 Invest in training yourself and your employees in the ways of communication.
 In knowledge transfer, especially, you want to focus your efforts on clarity, accuracy, and scrupulousness.